rockman007372/Obsidian-Vault/CS4225 Lecture 1 - Introduction.md

 ### Big ideas of Massive Data Processing in Data Centers

-- Scale out, not up (horizontal > vertical scaling): combine more cheapter machines
+- Scale out, not up (horizontal > vertical scaling): combine cheaper machines
 - Move processing to the data: Clusters have limited bandwidth => move the task to machine where the data is stored
 - Process data sequentially, avoid random access
 - Seamless scalability: if a machine takes 100 hours to process a dataset, ideally a cluster of 10 machines can do it in 10 hours.